ku-nlp/VISA/README.md

 Contact:
 -------------------
-If you have any questions about this dataset, please send email to us.
+If you have any questions about this dataset, please contact liyh@nlp.ist.i.kyoto-u.ac.jp.

 License:
 -------------------